stochasticats/plantpathologyfgvc7-keras-deeplearning/README.md

 AUC score 0.5262953416252789

-Achieved a score of 0.90888 on leaderboard for the Kaggle competition.
+Achieved a score of 0.90888 on leaderboard for the Kaggle competition, on data the model has not seen.